mastodon/mastodon/docs/DEVELOPMENT.md

 To set up **macOS** for native development, complete the following steps:

 - Install [Homebrew] and run:
-  `brew install postgresql@14 redis imagemagick libidn nvm` to install the required project dependencies
+  `brew install postgresql@14 redis libidn nvm vips` to install the required project dependencies
 - Use a Ruby version manager to activate the ruby in `.ruby-version` and run `nvm use` to activate the node version from `.nvmrc`